OpenCollarTeam/opencollarteam.github.io/docs/Settings.md

 # Global Settings

 Global Settings are not linked to any single function but pertain for the entire collar.
-Here is the list.
+Here is a list.

 `INTERN=Highlander~[1/0]` Turns on and off the block on wearing more than one OC scripted item.